nightrangerdotcom/nlp_ods_final_project/README.md

 docker run -it -d --rm -p 8501:8501 --platform linux/amd64 t2i_streamlit:v1

-# if it's up, then you need to paste 'localhost:8501' in your browser.
+# if it's up, then you need to paste 'localhost:8501' in your browser & enjoy the results.
 ```

-3) ... but I decided to host my solution using Yandex Cloud's vurtual machine, so you can just follow [this link](http://84.201.128.137:8501).
+3) ... but I decided to host my solution using Yandex Cloud's virtual machine, so you can skip steps 1-2 & just follow [this link](http://84.201.128.137:8501).

-Important note:
+Important notes:

+1) If you want to run container locally, first ask yourself what the architecture of your machine is.
+Maybe, you'll need to change the platform specified in Dockerfile & docker run command to avoid problems.

+2) As I build a search system, there must be a folder with images.
+Actually, the images are downloaded every time you run a new container & then their embeddings are being created. => Please, keep in mind, that it takes some time to build a container & prepare the web interface in your browser.

+______